 Nantz joined the CBS Sports golf team in 1986.
 He became the anchor of the Network's golf coverage in April 1994 and was partnered with Ken Venturi until June 2002, and Lanny Wadkins until 2006, before Sir Nick Faldo assumed the lead analyst role in 2007.
 Nantz has hosted broadcasts of the Masters since 1988 and the PGA Championship since 1991, and served as anchor of the biennial Presidents Cup in 1994 and 1996.

 In 2005 Nantz established his own production company, Jim Nantz Productions.
-As executive producer, Nantz’s company annually produces a Masters Sunday special – JIM NANTZ REMEMBERS AUGUSTA – and to date, the following specials have aired: THE 1986 MASTERS (2006); THE 1960 MASTERS (2007); THE 1978 MASTERS (2008); SEVE AT THE MASTERS (2009); THE 1977 MASTERS (2010); THE 1975 MASTERS (2011); THE 1987 MASTERS (2012); BEN CRENSHAW AT THE MASTERS (2013); NICK FALDO AT THE MASTERS (2014), RAYMOND FLOYD AT THE MASTERS (2015); JACK NICKLAUS AT THE MASTERS (2016) and JIM NANTZ REMEMBERS AUGUSTA: ARNOLD PALMER – HIS LAST VISIT TO THE MASTERS will air on April 9, 2017.
+As executive producer, Nantz’s company annually produces a Masters Sunday special – JIM NANTZ REMEMBERS AUGUSTA – and to date, the following specials have aired: THE 1986 MASTERS (2006); THE 1960 MASTERS (2007); THE 1978 MASTERS (2008); SEVE AT THE MASTERS (2009); THE 1977 MASTERS (2010); THE 1975 MASTERS (2011); THE 1987 MASTERS (2012); BEN CRENSHAW AT THE MASTERS (2013); NICK FALDO AT THE MASTERS (2014), RAYMOND FLOYD AT THE MASTERS (2015); JACK NICKLAUS AT THE MASTERS (2016) and JIM NANTZ REMEMBERS AUGUSTA: ARNOLD PALMER – HIS LAST VISIT TO THE MASTERS (2017).
 THE 1960 MASTERS special made television history by showcasing a sporting event that originally aired live in black and white and was re-broadcast in color.
 This special was nominated for a 2007 George Wensel Technical Achievement Sports Emmy Award.

 In August 2011 Nantz became the youngest recipient of the Pro Football Hall of Fame Pete Rozelle Radio-Television Award.
 Nantz also was honored in 2002 by the Naismith Memorial Basketball Hall of Fame as its youngest recipient of the Curt Gowdy Media Award.
 Nantz joins Dick Enberg and Curt Gowdy as the only broadcasters to receive both Pro Football and Naismith Memorial Basketball Hall of Fame honors.
 In June 2013 he received the Court of Honor Award from the National Association of Basketball Coaches Foundation for distinguishing himself in his profession and exhibiting the highest standards of leadership.
 In November 2013 Nantz received the Metropolitan Golf Association’s Distinguished Service Award and in September 2016 he was recognized with the Golf Course Association of America Lifetime Achievement Award.